simon-katz/nomis-electric-clojure-mode/README.md

 ## Prerequisites

-nomis-electric-clojure depends on the parseclj Emacs library.
-I've been using version 20231203.1905 successfully.
+nomis-electric-clojure depends on the Emacs libraries listed below.
+I've been using the versions in parentheses.

+- dash (20240510.1327)
+- parseclj (20231203.1905).

 I don't know how to package up Emacs libraries — how to specify dependencies etc — so for now you will have to separately make sure that parseclj is available.
 (TODO: Improve this.)